 An inpatient rehab program is an on-site facility where the addict will live for 1-6 months and receive treatment 24/7.
 Inpatient rehabilitation includes detox support and behavioral therapy to assist them with getting sober and continuing on that path.
 Doctors often recommend residential inpatient drug rehab programs for addiction issues that require constant monitoring.

 A PHP allows the addict to visit a hospital or treatment center a few days a week (roughly 25-30 hours weekly).
 This treatment focuses on improving both the behavioral health of the addict as well as their physical health.

-An IOP is the least intensive program option, involving a 15-20 hour weekly commitment.
+An IOP is the least intensive program option, part of an outpatient rehab strategy, involving a 15-20 hour weekly commitment.
 The addict will receive support in the form of psychiatry alongside additional assessments and treatment to manage their addiction to remain sober.

 Heroin addiction is difficult for everyone involved–from the addict themselves to their family and loved ones.
 If someone you care about is struggling with a drug addiction like heroin, there are also resources for you to receive support to help you through this process.